vlmir/bgw3/README.md

 ### Output

-subdirectories will be created in DAT for each data source holding the downloaded files
+subdirectories will be created in DAT for each data source filled with downloaded files

-subdirectories will be created in OUT for each RDF graph holding N-Triples files
+subdirectories will be created in OUT for each RDF graph filled with N-Triples files

 The files are ready to be loaded into any implementation of RDF/triple store